-If the Panel imposes discipline on an attorney, the Presiding Judge shall issue a Discipline Order based on the Panel's Memorandum of Decision.
+The Panel shall issue a Discipline Order signed by all members of the Panel based on the Panel's Memorandum of Decision.
 That order may provide for any appropriate discipline, including but not limited to revocation or suspension of the right to practice before all the judges of this court.
-A copy of the entered Discipline Order shall be served on the attorney, all judges of the United States Bankruptcy Court for the Central District of California (excluding any judges who elect not to receive copies of such orders) and the United States Trustee.
+A copy of the entered Discipline Order shall be served on the attorney, all judges of the United States Bankruptcy Court for the Central District of California and the United States Trustee.

 The attorney, the Referring Judge and/or the United States Trustee may file a motion for rehearing, clarification or more detailed findings (a "motion for rehearing") within 14 days after entry of the Discipline Order.
 (Nothing contained in this order precludes the Panel appointed in a given disciplinary proceeding from concluding that a Referring Judge lacks standing to file a motion for rehearing.)